 Getting rid of voicemail requires you to provide a way for callers to leave messages with their purpose for calling and contact details.
 If you try to abandon voicemail without providing this, you’ll end up losing more leads than ever.
 Don’t make that mistake!
 Here are a few keys to keep in mind before you dump voicemail for good.

 It might seem like a natural way to catch the messages you aren’t available to receive, but directing your callers to email is on par with sending them to voicemail.
 Emails have a 6 hour average response time and only 22% actually get opened.
 Even fewer are replied to.
 This makes email a poor choice to direct your callers to when they have a message or question to address to you.

 Work with virtual receptionists

 Virtual receptionists negate the need for sending callers to voicemail because they are always there to answer the phone when it rings.
 The right virtual receptionist will be able to answer your phone from a remote location, offer a polite and custom greeting to your callers, provide basic customer service with your business information, schedule or change appointments, and deliver your messages to you via email or text message.

 Both J.P.
 Morgan and Coca-Cola recently gave voicemail the axe.
 Callers are directed to call the employees’ mobile phone if the person doesn’t pick up the phone in an effort to improve communication and call-backs.
 “Coke says the savings will be less than $100,000 a year, but that the change will simplify and speed up work,” according to the Wall Street Journal.
 However, if you think you’ll miss some calls that come through to your mobile as well (or if you’re using your cell for business already), consider hiring a virtual receptionist to make sure those leads don’t unintentionally get lost.

 Give a virtual receptionist a try absolutely free for 30 days with our risk-free trial!
-Click the button below to get started.
+Click the link below to get started.